Create a product push strategy from product position to training

 When selling in a crowded market, your sales strategy is the foundation on which your success will be built.
-In my first article in this series, “How to Penetrate the Market with a New Product in the Oversold Market”, I examined how salespeople can excel by using relationship focused sales techniques.
-However, when developing a strategy to answer the question of how to penetrate the market with a new product, a company must also consider product positioning and promotion.
+In my first article in this series, “How to Penetrate the Market with a New Product in the Oversold Market”, I examined how salespeople can excel by using relationship-focused sales techniques.
+However, when developing a strategy to answer the question of how to penetrate the market with a new product, a company must also consider product positioning and publicity.

 Keep your salespeople involved